tnordquist/intergalactic-unknown/docs/index.md

 ## Persistent data

-+ Game save data
+* Game save data
+    > Resources
+    > Destination and future routes
+    > Allies
+    > Planets Traveled
 + Full functionality without internet access is preferred, but that will prove to be true or false in development.

 ## Device/external services

-Photos will be accessible so the player can upload their image into the games profile picture as the "captains photo", the photo can also be listed on the game leaderboards.
-Contacts can be utilized to invite friends to play and eventually compare the scores amongst one another.
++ Photos will be accessible so the player can upload their image into the games profile picture as the "captains photo", the photo can also be listed on the game leaderboards.

++ Contacts can be utilized to invite friends to play and eventually compare the scores amongst one another.
 I would like to make this device access optional to not discourage application use.

 ## Stretch goals/possible enhancements